serra-vp/PHP1-Contacts-app/README.md

 * An application that can `display`, `store` and `write` these collections: `firstname`, `middle initial` , `lastname` , `address` and `contact number` using php `Files I/O`.

-* An application that can display contact list in an `HTML table`.
+* An application that can display contact list in an `HTML/CSS table`.

 * An application than can `remove a contact from a list`.